hiddentao/linear-algebra/README.md

 Efficient, high-performance linear algebra library for node.js and browsers.

-This is a low-level algebra library which supports basic vector and matrix operations.
-It is designed with both precision and performance in mind.
+This is a low-level algebra library which supports basic vector and matrix operations, and has been designed with machine learning algorithms in mind.

 Features: